aidanboyne/CVEpilepsy/README.md

 ### find_optimal_models.ipynb

-After training, digs through all of the diagnostic files to find the best performing model (for use in testing) and outputs some breif stats concerning the training process.
+After training, digs through all of the diagnostic files to find the best performing model (for use in testing) and outputs some brief stats concerning the training process.